Skylark CreationsSinusoidal History

 Rough proxy for Khaldun-style state-breakdown intensity.
 Log-transformed because WWI/WWII spikes otherwise dominate; the transform reveals secular trend and lets the cycle pairing breathe.

-Source: Our World in Data · Project Mars v1.1 (Lyall 2020) · license: OWID chart CC BY 4.0; underlying Project Mars data subject to Harvard Dataverse terms · provenance: conflict_deaths.source.md
+Source: Our World in Data · Project Mars v1.1 (Lyall 2020) · license: OWID chart CC BY 4.0; underlying Project Mars data Public Domain (Harvard Dataverse) · provenance: conflict_deaths.source.md

 Normalization

-Every overlaid series is rescaled to the interval [-1, 1] using its own minimum and maximum over the visible window.
+Every overlaid data series is rescaled to the interval [-1, 1] using its own minimum and maximum over the visible window.
+The eight cycle curves are sinusoids of unit amplitude (theamplitude_normalized field on every cycle is 1.0).
+The vertical axis is therefore dimensionless: visual peak heights do not represent real-world magnitudes, only relative shape over time.
 That is convenient for eyeballing shape against a normalized sinusoid, and it is lossy: it hides absolute magnitude and makes level differences invisible.
 Two points stand out:

 • A series with one enormous spike (e.g. global conflict deaths in WWII) compresses every other variation toward a thin band.
 The visible shape near the peaks is real; the visible shape away from them is attenuated.